-All documentation will be send by postal mail to the following address:
+All documentation will be sent by postal mail to the following address:

-WESTFIELD Business School Miami

-4005 NW 114th Ave Suite 11

-Miami, Fl.
-33178
+WESTFIELD Business School Miami 4005 NW 114th Ave Suite 11 Miami, Fl.
+33178 Ph/Fax 305-456-0289

-Ph/Fax 305-456-0289

-More information about required documents and how to obtain them may be found at the Business
+More information about required documents and how to obtain them may be found at WBS Website, westfield.education

-School Website, westfield.education

-All these documents must be received in WBS offices beforethe start of the program.
-In case of

-failure to comply with these requirements, the student will not be able to obtain his / her
+All these documents must be received in WBS offices before the start of the program.
+In case of failure to comply with these requirements, the student will not be registered.

-degree.